-- (11) The information referred to in subregulation (10)- - may only be obtained in relation to the location or movements of persons during the period March 2020 to the date on which the national state of disaster has lapsed or has been terminated; - (b) may only be obtained, used or disclosed by authorised persons and may only be obtained, used and disclosed when necessary for the purposes of addressing, preventing or combatting the spread of COVID-19 through the contact tracing process; - (c) where relevant to the contact tracing process, must be included in the COVID-19 Tracing Database; and - (d) apart from what is included in the COVID-19 Tracing Database, may only be retained by the Director-General: Health for a period of six weeks after being obtained and shall thereafter be destroyed.
+- (11) The information referred to in subregulation (10)- - may only be obtained in relation to the location or movements of persons during the period March 2020 to the date on which the national state of disaster has lapsed or has been terminated; - (b) may only be obtained, used or disclosed by authorised persons and may only be obtained, used and disclosed when necessary for the purposes of addressing, preventing or combatting the spread of COVID-19 through the contact tracing process; - (c) where relevant to the contact tracing process, must be included in the COVID-19 Tracing Database; and - (d) apart from what is included in the COVID-19 Tracing Database, may only be retained by the Director-General: Health for a period of six weeks after being obtained and shall thereafter be destroyed. - (12) Nothing in this regulation entitles the Director-General: Health or any other person to intercept the contents of any electronic communication. - (13) The Cabinet member responsible for justice and correctional services shall, in terms of section 7(1) (a) read with paragraph (d) of the definition of "service" in section 1(1) of Judges' Remuneration and Conditions of Employment Act, 2001 (Act No. 47 of 2001) request a judge or a Constitutional Court Judge who has been discharged from active service to perform service as a COVID-19 Designated Judge as provided for in the Regulations. - [subregulation 13 substituted by section 11 of Government Notice R465 of 2020] - (14) The Director-General: Health must file a weekly report with the COVID-19 Designated Judge setting out the names and details of all persons whose location or movements were obtained in terms of subregulation (10)(a) and 10(b) respectively. - (15) The COVID-19 Designated Judge may make such recommendations to the Cabinet members responsible for cooperative governance and traditional affairs, health and justice and correctional services as he or she deems fit regarding the amendment or enforcement of this regulation in order to safeguard the right to privacy while ensuring the ability of the Department of Health to engage in urgent and effective contact tracing to address, prevent and combat the spread of COVID-19. - (16) The Director-General: Health shall, within six weeks after the national state of disaster has lapsed, or has been terminated, notify every person whose information has been obtained in terms of subregulation (10) that information regarding their location or movements was obtained in terms of subregulation (10). - (17) Within six weeks after the national state of disaster has lapsed or has been terminated- - (a) the information on the COVID-19 Tracing Database shall be de-identified; - (b) the de-identified information on the COVID-19 Tracing Database shall be retained and used only for research, study and teaching purposes; - (c) all information on the COVID-19 Tracing Database which has not been de-identified shall be destroyed; and - (d) the Director-General: Health shall file a report with the COVID-19 Designated Judge recording the steps taken in this regard, and the steps taken pursuant to subregulation (16).

-- (12) Nothing in this regulation entitles the Director-General: Health or any other person to intercept the contents of any electronic communication. - (13) The Cabinet member responsible for justice and correctional services shall designate a judge who has been discharged from active service under section 3(2) of the Judges' Remuneration and Conditions of Employment, 2001 (Act No. 47 of 2001) or a retired High Court judge as the COVID-19 Designated Judge. - (14) The Director-General: Health must file a weekly report with the COVID-19 Designated Judge setting out the names and details of all persons whose location or movements were obtained in terms of subregulation (10)(a) and 10(b) respectively. - (15) The COVID-19 Designated Judge may make such recommendations to the Cabinet members responsible for cooperative governance and traditional affairs, health and justice and correctional services as he or she deems fit regarding the amendment or enforcement of this regulation in order to safeguard the right to privacy while ensuring the ability of the Department of Health to engage in urgent and effective contact tracing to address, prevent and combat the spread of COVID-19. - (16) The Director-General: Health shall, within six weeks after the national state of disaster has lapsed, or has been terminated, notify every person whose information has been obtained in terms of subregulation (10) that information regarding their location or movements was obtained in terms of subregulation (10). - (17) Within six weeks after the national state of disaster has lapsed or has been terminated- - (a) the information on the COVID-19 Tracing Database shall be de-identified; - (b) the de-identified information on the COVID-19 Tracing Database shall be retained and used only for research, study and teaching purposes; - (c) all information on the COVID-19 Tracing Database which has not been de-identified shall be destroyed; and - (d) the Director-General: Health shall file a report with the COVID-19 Designated Judge recording the steps taken in this regard, and the steps taken pursuant to subregulation (16). - (18) Upon receipt of the report in subregulation (17)(d), the COVID-19 Designated Judge shall be entitled to give directions as to any further steps to be taken to protect the right to privacy of those persons whose data has been collected, which directions must be complied with. - (19) The report required by subregulation (17)(d) and any directions given in terms of subregulation (18) shall be tabled in Parliament.
+- (18) Upon receipt of the report in subregulation (17)(d), the COVID-19 Designated Judge shall be entitled to give directions as to any further steps to be taken to protect the right to privacy of those persons whose data has been collected, which directions must be complied with. - (19) The report required by subregulation (17)(d) and any directions given in terms of subregulation (18) shall be tabled in Parliament.